-Ivy Classical Academy will promote a positive and culturally inclusive academic environment where students show respect for themselves, their teachers, their school and their peers.
-It is Ivy Classical Academy's belief that the inclusive culture it will develop stems from the individual and collective acknowledgement that all students are unique and that all students require direction and guidance in order to reinforce their intellectual and social development.
-To instill and cultivate this common belief, the school will continually enforce the ideal that all students are equal, and that not all students learn or develop in the same manner or speed.
-Differences amongst individuals and groups will be embraced at Ivy Classical Academy.
+Ivy Classical Academy will promote a positive school culture where students show respect for themselves, their teachers, their school and their peers.
+It is Ivy Classical Academy's belief that such a culture stems from the acknowledgement that all students are unique and that all students require direction and guidance in order to flourish intellectually and socially.